programann/Phase1-Week1-challenge/README.md

 Installation Requirements
     Git hub and  Git hub account

-Installation Instructions
+Installation Instructions:
-    Run this command in your terminal:
+    Run this command in your terminal;
         git clone git@github.com:programann/Phase1-Week1-challenge.git

-Technologies Used
+Technologies Used:
     Javascript
     Github

-License
+License:
     The contents of this project are under th MIT license Copyright (c) 2024 programann.